-The rules for when other people can view ongoing games are determined by the TO with the exception for the WCCC Final and Candidate sections, the Olympiad Finals, the Ladies Olympiad Finals, and the Finals of the Ladies CC World Championship.
-(Those events require that the participants' and public viewing rules be with a 5 move delay once 10 games are completed in the relevant section.)
-[Congress 2017 decision with Executive Board clarification.]
+The rules for when other people can view ongoing games are determined by the TO with the exceptions (a) for the WCCC Final and Candidate sections, the Olympiad Finals, the Ladies Olympiad Finals, and the Finals of the Ladies CC World Championship.
+(Those events require that the public viewing rule be with a 5 move delay once 10 games are completed in the relevant section.)
+[Congress 2017 decision with Executive Board clarification.], and (b) the team captains and teammates on other boards (in a team event) are to be able to view games without any move delay or games completed.
 Common rules range from no delays to delays requiring at least 10 games to be completed (in individual events) with a 5 move delay in each game.